Rahul-Encoded/ProxyPapi/README.md

 - Rate limits are configured at the app level, not the user level.
 - Token Bucket is the first implemented rate-limiting strategy.

+---

+### 🧱 Git Hygiene: Avoiding the Large File Trap

+To prevent GitHub push failures due to large file sizes (like 100MB+), we’ve taken the following precautions:

+- **`.gitignore`:**
+  We've added `data/*` to `.gitignore` to exclude bulky files (like API logs, request data dumps, etc.) from being tracked by Git.

+- **`.gitattributes`:**
+  We’ve initialized [Git LFS (Large File Storage)](https://git-lfs.github.com) to manage any future large files efficiently without clogging the repo.
+This ensures the repo remains fast and pushable.

+These steps help avoid the classic *“File exceeds GitHub’s 100MB limit”* error and keep the repo clean and developer-friendly. 🔥

+---

 ### 📂 Directory Structure

 ```bash